Learning Arabic: Top 12 Interesting Reasons to Start

 Arabic is the Language of Innovation and Renovation

-The Arabic language is characterized by its ability to adapt and its creativity in various sciences, such as engineering, algebra, medicine, arts, and scientific experiments, in addition to the creativity it has reached in the fields of literature and authorship, where various scholars were able to write several books in different arts.
+The Arabic language is characterised by its ability to adapt and its creativity in various sciences, such as engineering, algebra, medicine, arts, and scientific experiments, in addition to the creativity it has reached in the fields of literature and authorship, where various scholars were able to write several books in different arts.

 The Arabic language is the language of a great culture, science, and an essential means of communication in the modern era.
 There are Syrian universities that adopt the Arabic language in all their faculties, including the Faculties of Medicine.